Fernando Albán: Investigations

 The office of the United Nations High Commissioner for Human Rights called for an investigation into Albán's death, and planned to include it in a wider investigation into human rights abuses in the country.
 The European Union also asked for an independent investigation.
 Tarek William Saab, Venezuelan prosecutor general, said that he would investigate the death, but classified it as a suicide.
 García pointed out in response that a death can not be classified as suicide without an autopsy and investigation, and requested to be present at the autopsy.
 García was not present at the secret autopsy supposedly performed shortly before burial; Saab announced that the autopsy found that Albán died of blunt force trauma.
 It was later reported that there were two different death certificates, the first issued by a community doctor without the credentials to do so, and the other by a supposed doctor using a stolen identity.

 The opposition government in Venezuela asked that Colombia perform the investigation, so that it would be unbiased.
 García suggested that since Albán retained his Colombian citizenship after moving to Venezuela, Colombia could have more legal rights to pursue an investigation; the international ramifications of the event were heightened when Albán's place of birth and heritage (his parents and ancestors are all Colombian) were made public knowledge.

 In May 2021, Maduro's Attorney General, Tarek William Saab, admitted that Albán did not commit suicide, as initially reported by government officials, but was killed.
+Saab announced that two SEBIN officers had arrest warrants issued against them for manslaughter and other related charges.